holoviz/spatialpandas/README.md

 # spatialpandas
-Pandas extension arrays for spatial/geometric operations
+Pandas and Dask extensions for vectorized spatial and geometric operations.